Edit in GitHubLog an issue

 Deploying

-Make sure to set your Adobe I/O Runtime secrets (namespace and auth) in the .env file.
-We'll also turn off the built-in authentication by setting require-adobe-auth: false in the manifest.yml.
+Be sure to set your Adobe I/O Runtime secrets (namespace and auth) in the .env file.
+Also, turn off the built-in authentication by setting require-adobe-auth: false in the manifest.yml.
+The security topic will be covered in a dedicated Code Lab.

 deploy

-Congratulations !
+Congratulations!
 Your first App Builder Headless App is live.

 • Privacy